Bottom-up and top-down approaches: Programming

 Top-down is a programming style, the mainstay of traditional procedural languages, in which design begins by specifying complex pieces and then dividing them into successively smaller pieces.
-The technique for writing a program using top–down methods is to write a main procedure that names all the major functions it will need.
+The technique for writing a program using top-down methods is to write a main procedure that names all the major functions it will need.
 Later, the programming team looks at the requirements of each of those functions and the process is repeated.
-These compartmentalized sub-routines eventually will perform actions so simple they can be easily and concisely coded.
-When all the various sub-routines have been coded the program is ready for testing.
-By defining how the application comes together at a high level, lower level work can be self-contained.
-By defining how the lower level abstractions are expected to integrate into higher level ones, interfaces become clearly defined.
+These compartmentalized subroutines eventually will perform actions so simple they can be easily and concisely coded.
+When all the various subroutines have been coded the program is ready for testing.
+By defining how the application comes together at a high level, lower-level work can be self-contained.

-In a bottom-up approach, the individual base elements of the system are first specified in great detail.
-These elements are then linked together to form larger subsystems, which then in turn are linked, sometimes in many levels, until a complete top-level system is formed.
+In a bottom-up approach the individual base elements of the system are first specified in great detail.
+These elements are then linked together to form larger subsystems, which in turn are linked, sometimes at many levels, until a complete top-level system is formed.
 This strategy often resembles a "seed" model, by which the beginnings are small, but eventually grow in complexity and completeness.
 Object-oriented programming (OOP) is a paradigm that uses "objects" to design applications and computer programs.
 In mechanical engineering with software programs such as Pro/ENGINEER, Solidworks, and Autodesk Inventor users can design products as pieces not part of the whole and later add those pieces together to form assemblies like building with Lego.
-Engineers call this piece part design.
+Engineers call this "piece part design".

-In a bottom-up approach, good intuition is necessary to decide the functionality that is to be provided by the module.
-If a system is to be built from an existing system, this approach is more suitable as it starts from some existing modules.

 Parsing

 Parsing is the process of analyzing an input sequence (such as that read from a file or a keyboard) in order to determine its grammatical structure.
 This method is used in the analysis of both natural languages and computer languages, as in a compiler.

-Bottom-up parsing is a strategy for analyzing unknown data relationships that attempts to identify the most fundamental units first, and then to infer higher-order structures from them.
-Top-down parsers, on the other hand, hypothesize general parse tree structures and then consider whether the known fundamental structures are compatible with the hypothesis.
-See Top-down parsing and Bottom-up parsing.
+Bottom-up parsing is parsing strategy that recognizes the text's lowest-level small details first, before its mid-level structures, and leaves the highest-level overall structure to last.
+In top-down parsing, on the other hand, one first looks at the highest level of the parse tree and works down the parse tree by using the rewriting rules of a formal grammar.